Non-Abelian discrete Toda chains and related lattices: Main results

 A non-autonomous non-abelian Somos-$N$ equation derived in Subsection \ref{sec:qPainleve} is given by

 Here $\alpha$ is a non-abelian constant parameter.
-Regarding the changes as in the paper \cite{hone2014discrete}, this sequence turns into either the $q$PI or $q$PII hierarchy.
-Namely, let $r = 1$ and $s = 2$, then the changes are
+Regarding the analogs of the changes of variables in the paper \cite{hone2014discrete}, this sequence turns into either the $q$PI or $q$PII hierarchy.
+Namely, let $r = 1$ and $s = 2$, then the changes of variables